 Anyone can apply for a postal vote for all elections, or for a particular election - you do not need to give a reason.
-To apply please contact us to request a Postal Vote Application form and return it to us at the relevant address at the bottom of the page.
+To apply please contact us to request a Postal Vote Application form and return it to us at the relevant address below.

 The last time for the receipt of applications for postal votes is 5pm 11 working days before the day of the election.

 Please be aware that the postal votes cannot be sent until after the nomination process has closed and ballot papers have been printed.
 Therefore we do not anticipate postal votes arriving more than 6 working days before polling day.

 A proxy is somebody who goes to your polling station and votes on your behalf.
 If you choose to vote by proxy for a particular election then you are required to give a reason why you want a proxy vote, for example illness, disability, living overseas, employment, holiday and so on.
 If you want to vote by proxy at all elections then you will need to give a reason and get someone to support your application - the people who can do this are shown on the form.